Faculty and Staff

 Dean oversees and implements faculty development programs in coordination with other academic areas, including orientations, workshops, discussion groups, mentoring opportunities and several grant programs offered through the MSU provost’s office.
 He has been a faculty member inthe MSU College of Arts and Architecture's School of Art since 2010.
 From 2017 to 2019, he was associate dean of the college and in February was named acting dean.
 Adams is also the co-founder and co-director of the International Wild Clay Research Project, an interdisciplinary teaching, learning and research endeavor in the School of Art.
 In addition, Dean was the VP for Programming for Integrative Teaching International from 2011 to 2016.
 He has a Master of Fine Arts degree with an emphasis in ceramics and drawing from the University of Iowa, as well as a master’s degree from the University of Iowa and a bachelor’s degree from MSU.

 Shihua provides instructional support and mentoring to faculty through workshops on inclusive teaching strategies, emerging instructional technology tools, and online training programs.
 Additionally, she develops training for faculty to teach online and hybrid courses.
-She also works with faculty in groups or individually to provide feedback for course design using Universal Design for Learning (UDL) principles and accessibility best practices.
-Dr. Shihua Brazill has published widely, including graduate education, E-learning, social justice, multicultural education, and instructional design.
+She also works with faculty in groups or individually to provide feedback for course design using Universal Design for Learning principles and accessibility best practices.
+Dr. Brazill has published widely, including multicultural education, social justice, E-learning, instructional design, and graduate education.

 Instructional Designer MS Ed Tech